 The second is a train remontoire.
 Here the motive power is supplied further down the going train, usually one wheel down from the escape wheel.
 See the Wagner tower clock for an expanded explanation of this type of constant force mechanism.

 This clock was featured in a NAWCC Bulletin article by Joseph G. Baier, August 1973, Vol. XV, No. 11.
 It was originally installed in the St. Mary of Rosary Church, Buffalo, NY., later renamed The Polish National Cathedral after the church had a falling out with the Pope.
-It originally struck a bell of 7,500 lbs.
+It originally struck a bell of 7,500 lbs and had a 1.25 second pendulum, since replaced with a one second pendulum.
 The church has since had it's clock tower removed and has been converted to a mosque.

 1. Turmuhrwerke, Bernard Schmidt, pg.
 54, Joseph Mannhardt, Munich, Germany, 1862, illustration.
 Compare this to Schwalbach's patent dated September 7, 1880, No. 232,073.
 His earlier patent dated November 10, 1874 while less a direct copy as was his later patent, still draws heavily from Mannhardt's design.
 There is also a reprint from a book published in 1894, Die Turmuhren, Curt Diezfchold, that has a diagrammatic illustration of Mannhart's escapement that closely parallels Schwalbachs.
 2. Echappements d'Horloges et de Montres, Charles Gross, pp. 62.